Modifying Irrevocable Trusts Using Nonjudicial Settlement Agreements

 Structuring NJSA Wrappers, Relocating Trust Situs, Resolving Disputes, Remedying Trust Construction Issues

-This CLE/CPE webinar will provide estate planners with a thorough, comprehensive, and practical guide to structuring nonjudicial settlement agreements (NJSAs) as a tool for modifying irrevocable trusts in states that have adopted the Uniform Probate Code or have NJSA statutes.
-The panel will discuss what modifications these settlement agreements can and cannot implement and will offer useful guidance to properly structure NJSA “wrapper” provisions that will withstand IRS scrutiny.
+This CLE webinar will provide estate planners with a comprehensive and practical guide to structuring nonjudicial settlement agreements (NJSAs) as a tool for modifying irrevocable trusts in states that have adopted the Uniform Trust Code or have NJSA statutes.
+The panel will discuss what modifications these settlement agreements can and cannot implement and will offer useful guidance to properly structure NJSA "wrapper" provisions that will withstand IRS scrutiny.

 - Amending an irrevocable trust

 - Prohibition against modifying "material provision" of trust

 - Terms that may be modified by binding NJSAs